 Our curriculum stresses understanding and reasoning rather than rote learning of facts.
 Our legal specialty courses are taught by practicing lawyers and legal assistants who bring their real-world experience into the classroom.

-The legal assistant certificate program is flexible and convenient, with Saturday and online courses (10 credits must be completed on campus).
+The legal assistant certificate program is flexible and convenient, with Saturday (synchronous) and online courses (9 credits must be completed synchronously).

 Graduates from the Legal Assistant Education program will be qualified to work with lawyers in public and private law practice, in the judiciary, corporations and government.
 Graduates will be qualified to perform a variety of tasks, including legal research and drafting legal documents.

 A legal assistant, or paralegal, is trained to work under the general supervision of a lawyer, performing tasks which traditionally have been performed by lawyers.
 The responsibilities of the legal assistant are professional and distinct from routine clerical duties.
 In the performance of these various tasks, the legal assistant, lawyer and clerical staff provide increased efficiency in the delivery of legal services to the client.
 The legal assistant may interview clients, research legal issues, prepare documents and assist in litigation, allowing the supervising lawyer to provide quality representation at lower cost to the client.